-Q: Regarding Meta Tag Keywords and how they are not important for SEO: Is it best to just leave that field blank for product pages as well as category pages?
+16. Regarding meta tag keywords and how they are not important for SEO: is it best to just leave that field blank for product pages as well as category pages?
 Or should I still put a few relevant keywords in there, such as product color, size, etc.?

 It’s best to leave it blank.
 Neither your customers nor the search engines can see this information, so it won’t help you at all to include any text in this field.
 This is true for every page on your site, including product pages, category pages, your home page, blogs, etc.—it won’t help you to have keywords listed on any page.

-Q: On alt text what is optimal number of characters?
+17. On alt text, what is the optimal number of characters?